abs-lang/abs/docs/src/quickstart.md

 # Quickstart

-In order to run programs written in abs, you can simply [download the latest release](https://github.com/abs-lang/abs/releases) of ABS from Github, and dump the ABS executable in your `PATH`.
+In order to run programs written in ABS, you can simply [download the latest release from Github](https://github.com/abs-lang/abs/releases) and dump the executable in your `PATH`.
 Windows, OSX and a few Linux flavors are supported.

 We also provide a 1-command installer that should work across
 platforms: